Takari

 How to Pronounce Takari

 Our model has identified 2 different pronunciations for the name Takari.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 78.9% confident that Takari is pronounced as tuh-KAH-ree.
-The next most likely pronunciation is tah-KAH-ree, at 21.1% confidence.
+Our model is 78.9% confident that Takari is pronounced as tuh-KAH-ree, which has 3 syllables.
+The next most likely pronunciation is tah-KAH-ree, at 21.1% confidence, with 3 syllables.

 tuh-KAH-ree (3 syllables)